Ayamelum

 Ayamelum is a local government area (LGA) in Anambra state, in the southeastern part of Nigeria with headquarters in Anaku.
-The towns that make up the local government are Anaku, Umueje, Omasi, Igbakwu, Umumbo, Omor, Umuerum, and Ifite Ogwari.
 Ayamelum’s area is situated at the border between Enugu state and Anambra state.
 The communities in the area are notable for food production.
+Ayamelum falls under the Anambra Central senatorial district in Anambra State, Nigeria.
+As at the 2006 census, this LGA has a total population of 158,152 people.